Yermehyaw/alx-low_level_programming/0x08-recursion/README.md

 No standard library function will be used except explicitly stated.

 The following functions wil:
-1: Print a string of string of characters
+0: Print a string of string of characters
-2: Print the reverse of a string
+1: Print the reverse of a string
-3: Return the length of a string
+2: Return the length of a string
-4:
+3: Calculate the factorial of an integer
+4: Calculate the exponent of a number